Saturday, 22 May 2021

 We can refuse to be jolly and sunny when having sad days.
 We believe that a positive outlook is helpful of course but not the relentless optimism which can be blinding.
 We have learned that we can accept our vulnerabilities without resigning to them, and by embracing our emotions we are not denying them the attention they deserve.

-We concluded that allowing us to ‘feel’ is to ‘empower’.
+We agreed that allowing us to ‘feel’ is to ‘empower’.
 A balanced approach to our emotional experiences will suit us better longer term.
 In fact, there is good evidence to show that one of the reasons behind depression is the inability to fulfil positive expectations.
 We do not want to feel depressed, we want to be able to thrive and grow from our trauma, so counter intuitively or not forcing the positivity cloak on can only increase the discrepancy between where we are and where we are expected to be.